AXIHIXA/Memo/notes/cpp/cpp_primer_notes.md

 - An xvalue if `T` is an rvalue reference type
   (`expr` must be a glvalue (prvalues are materialized `since C++17`) of a complete class type)
 - A prvalue if `T` is a pointer type

+A _downcast_ can also be performed with `static_cast`, which avoids the cost of the runtime check, but it's only safe if the program can guarantee (through some other logic) that the object pointed to by expression is definitely `Derived`.

+Some forms of `dynamic_cast` rely on _Runtime Type Identification (RTTI)_, that is, information about each polymorphic class in the compiled program.
+Compilers typically have options to disable the inclusion of this information.

 #### [`const_cast`](https://en.cppreference.com/w/cpp/language/const_cast)